rkd006/Carbonate-Chemistry-Model/README.md

 - subplot_kLa_comb: creates multiple subplots side by side of the figures of kLa = 0.5 1/hr and kLa = 3 1/hr from CO2_loss_kLa_comb
 - subplot_algal_growth_tempsal: create subplots side by side of the figures from CO2_loss_algal_growth_temp and CO2_loss_algal_growth_sal

+#### *with algal growth kinetics:*

+- monod_simple: calculated the specific growth rate as a function of light intensity based on the Monod model

 ## Authors
 - Deborah Sills